What Is Avoidant/Restrictive Food Intake Disorder (ARFID)?

-Many of the signs of this condition are similar to symptoms of other conditions that may cause your child to become malnourished.
-Regardless of how healthy you think your child is, you should seek medical attention if you notice that your child:
+Many of the signs of ARFID are similar to those of other conditions that may cause your child to become malnourished.
+Regardless of how healthy you think your child is, you should call a doctor if you notice that your child:

 - appears underweight

-- does not eat as frequently (or as much) as he or she should
+- doesn’t eat as frequently or as much as they should

-- struggles to pass bowel movements and/or seems to be in pain when doing so
+- struggles to pass bowel movements or seems to be in pain when doing so

 - vomits frequently